CNDI sets office hours in Cambridge, Deerfield

-The Cambridge News & Deerfield Independent staff will hold office hours in Deerfield on Friday, Oct.
-25 and in Cambridge on Friday, Nov.
-1.
+The Cambridge News & Deerfield Independent staff will hold office hours in Cambridge on Friday, Nov.
+1 and in Deerfield on Wednesday, Nov.
+6.

 CNDI staff members hold community office hours each week, alternating between Cambridge and Deerfield.
 Office hours give residents a chance to drop off news items and to connect face-to-face with staff members each week, without having to drive to our Lake Mills office.